Nelson Eddy: Singing

-Eddy studied briefly with the noted teacher David Scull Bispham, a former Metropolitan Opera singer, but when Bispham died suddenly, Eddy became a student of William Vilonat.
+Eddy studied briefly with the noted teacher David Bispham, a former Metropolitan Opera singer, but when Bispham died suddenly, Eddy became a student of William Vilonat.
 In 1927, Eddy borrowed some money and followed his teacher to Dresden for further study in Europe, which was then considered essential for serious American singers.
 He was offered a job with a small German opera company.
-Instead, he decided to return to America, where he concentrated on his concert career, making only occasional opera appearances during the next seven years.
+Instead, he decided to return to America where he concentrated on his concert career, making only occasional opera appearances during the next seven years.
 In 1928, his first concert accompanist was a young pianist named Theodore (Ted) Paxson, who became a close friend and remained his accompanist until Eddy's death 39 years later.
 In the early 1930s, Eddy's principal teacher was Edouard Lippé, who followed him to Hollywood and appeared in a small role in Eddy's 1935 film Naughty Marietta.
 In his later years, Eddy changed teachers frequently, constantly learning new vocal techniques.
-He also had a home recording studio, where he studied his own performances.
-It was his fascination with technology that inspired him to record three-part harmonies (tenor, baritone, & bass) for his role as a multiple-voiced singing whale in the animated Walt Disney feature, "The Whale Who Wanted to Sing at the Met", the concluding sequence in the 1946 feature film Make Mine Music.
+He also had a home recording studio where he studied his own performances.
+It was his fascination with technology that inspired him to record three-part harmonies (tenor, baritone, and bass) for his role as a multiple-voiced singing whale in the animated Walt Disney feature, "The Whale Who Wanted to Sing at the Met", the concluding sequence in the 1946 feature film Make Mine Music.

 With the Philadelphia Civic Opera, Eddy sang in the first American performance of Feuersnot by Richard Strauss (December 1, 1927) and in the first American performance of Strauss's Ariadne auf Naxos (November 1, 1928) with Helen Jepson.
 In Ariadne, Eddy sang the roles of the Wigmaker and Harlequin in the original German.
 He performed under Leopold Stokowski as the Drum Major in the second American performance of Alban Berg's Wozzeck on November 24, 1931.